 - Avacado Oil: (optional) It is best to use a high smoke-tolerant oil such as avocado oil.
 You will lightly brush the oil on or use an oil mister bottle.

-- Seasoning: (optional) Before placing the wings in the air fryer, you can season them with salt, pepper, or your favorite seasoning blend.
+- Seasoning : (optional) Before placing the wings in the air fryer, you can season them with salt, pepper, or your favorite seasoning blend.
+I like to use my Homemade Poultry Dry Rub Recipe.

-- Sauce: (optional) If you like saucy wings, you can apply your favorite wing just before the wings are finished reheating.
+- Sauce: (optional) If you like glazed wings, apply your favorite wing sauce just before the wings are finished reheated.

-Follow these few simple steps to reheat chicken wings in your air fryer, and you will have hot crispy delicious wings in under 10 minutes.
+To reheat wings in the air fryer, follow these few simple steps.
+You will have hot, crunchy, delicious wings in under 10 minutes.
 Perfect for game day, a late-night snack, or a weeknight dinner.

-- Remove Wings from the Refrigerator: Take the leftover wings out of the refrigerator and let them sit at room temperature for about 10-15 minutes.
-This allows them to warm up slightly, promoting more even reheating.
+- Take the leftover wings out of the refrigerator and let them sit at room temperature for about 10-15 minutes to warm up slightly.

-Towards the end of the cooking time, check the wings for the desired level of crispiness.
-If you prefer them crispier, you can cook them for an additional minute or two.
-Be sure to keep a close eye on the wings at this point so they do not get overcooked and dried out.
-When done, remove the basket and allow the wings to cool for a minute.
-Remove with tongs and serve.
+- Check the wings towards the end of the cooking time for the desired level of crispiness.
+If you prefer them crispier, you can cook them for an additional minute or two, but be sure to keep a close eye on them to prevent overcooking.

 How To Sacue Air Fryer Wings